learn-co-curriculum/dsc-lineq-numpy-codealong/README.md

 # Code here
 ```

 This looks more like the identity matrix that we saw earlier.
 The negative signs remain after rounding off as the original small values were negative.
-This, however, wont effect computation in any way.
+This, however, won't affect computation in any way.

 ## Why Do We Need an Inverse?

-You need an inverse, because with matrices you can't divide! **There is no concept of dividing by a matrix**.
+You need an inverse because with matrices you can't divide! **There is no concept of dividing by a matrix**.
 However, you can multiply by an inverse, which achieves the same thing.

 Imagine you want to share 10 apples with 2 people.